 Buried in Radcliffe Cemetery, grave reference L109

-Walter Reginald Houseley 6, was living at Orston Grange, Notts. with his father Frederick 48, a farmer, mother Sarah 40, (maiden name Hoyte), brothers Edwin Evelyn (known as Evelyn) 18, a schoolteacher, Cyril 17, a farm worker, Wilfred 2 and sisters, Lucy 13, and Margaret 11.
+Age 6, living at Orston Grange, Notts with his father Frederick 48, a farmer, mother Sarah 40, (née Hoyte), brothers Edwin Evelyn (known as Evelyn) 18, a schoolteacher, Cyril 17, a farm worker, Wilfred 2 and sisters, Lucy 13, and Margaret 11.

-In the 1911 Census his name is given as Reginald.
-He was living at Hampden Villa, Lorne Grove, Radcliffe on Trent and was a fifteen year old railway clerk at Basford station.
-His father Frederick is described as an unemployed schoolmaster.
-The household also comprised his mother Sarah, his sister Lucy, 23, a schoolmistress at Skendlby, sister Margaret, 21, a schoolmistress at Holme Pierrepont, and brothers Frederick, 30, a butcher with his own shop in Granby and Wilfred, 12, at school.
-Another brother, Edward Evelyn, 28, a schoolmaster at Wandsworth Tech. has been crossed off the census.
-Hampden Villas had seven rooms.
-The census shows that Frederick and Sarah Houseley had been married for 34 years and had had eight children, one of whom had died.
+Age fifteen, name given as Reginald, a railway clerk at Basford station, living at Hampden Villa, Lorne Grove, Radcliffe on Trent, a house with seven rooms.
+He was living with his father Frederick, an unemployed schoolmaster, his mother Sarah, sisters Lucy, twenty-three, a schoolmistress at Skegby Margaret, twenty-one, a schoolmistress at Holme Pierrepont, and brothers Frederick, thirty, a butcher with his own shop in Granby and Wilfred, twelve, at school.
+Another brother, Edward Evelyn, twenty-eight, a schoolmaster at Wandsworth Tech has been crossed off the census.
+Frederick and Sarah Houseley had been married for 34 years and had eight children, one of whom had died.